gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     | virtual_size     | None                                 |
     +------------------+--------------------------------------+

+..
+Maybe it is worthy to explain all the options we use:
+   * *--name* is the name which will be seen in the Horizon UI
+   * *--is-public* is a binary option which specifies if the uploaded image should be publicaly available/visible/used or access should be limited to *all* the users of the tenant from where the user uploading the images comes.
+   * *--container-format* is the container format of image.
+It refers to whether the virtual machine image is in a file format that also contains metadata about the actual virtual machine.
+Note that the container format string is not currently used by Glance or other OpenStack components, so it is safe to simply specify bare as the container format if you are unsure.
+     Acceptable formats: ami, ari, aki, bare, and ovf.
+   * *--disk-format* is the disk format of a virtual machine image is the format of the underlying disk image.
+Virtual appliance vendors have different formats for laying out the information contained in a virtual machine disk image.
+     Acceptable formats: raw, vhd, vmdk, vdi, iso, qcow2, aki, ari, ami.

 Using ``glance`` command you can also list the images currently uploaded on the image store::